Iroha-zaka Road

-Iroha-zaka is the name of a couple of famous winding roads located in the mountains of Tochigi Prefecture, Japan.
-It’s the main access to connect the lower elevations around central Nikko to the higher elevations of the mountainous Okunikko region.
-Each corner has a letter of ancient Japanese alphabet, and you will see it in alphabetical order.
+Iroha-zaka is a pair of winding roads located in the mountains of Tochigi Prefecture, in Japan.
+They serve as the main access to connect the lower elevations around central Nikko to the higher elevations of the mountainous Okunikko region.
+Each corner of the road has a letter from the ancient Japanese alphabet, and you will encounter them in alphabetical order.

 What’s the Irohazaka Winding Road?